-Hongfang Liu, PhD, whose research focuses on using novel data science, artificial intelligence (AI), and informatics to transfer clinical data into clinical and translational science research and health care delivery improvement, will receive $6 million for her research from the Cancer Prevention and Research Institute of Texas (CPRIT) to recruit her to UTHealth Houston School of Biomedical Informatics.
+Hongfang Liu, PhD, whose research focuses on using novel health data science, artificial intelligence (AI), and informatics to transfer clinical data into clinical and translational science research and health care delivery improvement, will receive $6 million for her research from the Cancer Prevention and Research Institute of Texas (CPRIT) to recruit her to UTHealth Houston School of Biomedical Informatics.

 Liu, who has been at Mayo Clinic where she leads $11 million in grant funding from the National Institutes of Health (NIH), will be director of the Center for Translational Artificial Intelligence in Medicine at the School of Biomedical Informatics, and vice president for Learning Health Systems at UTHealth Houston.

 “We are grateful for CPRIT’s ongoing support, which allows us to pursue innovative research to advance cancer discovery,” said Giuseppe N. Colasurdo, MD, UTHealth Houston president and Alkek-Williams Distinguished Chair.
-“The recruitment of Dr. Liu to UTHealth Houston School of Biomedical Informatics will strategically enhance the position of Texas as a national and international leader in data science, artificial intelligence, and informatics applications in the diagnosis, prevention, and treatment of cancer.”
+“The recruitment of Dr. Liu to UTHealth Houston School of Biomedical Informatics will strategically enhance the position of Texas as a national and international leader in health data science, artificial intelligence, and informatics applications in the diagnosis, prevention, and treatment of cancer.”

 Since 2003, Liu’s research has been continuously funded through the NIH, National Science Foundation (NSF), and other agencies supporting biomedical research.
 In 2022, she received the prestigious Donald A.B.
 Lindberg Award for Innovation in Informatics by the American Medical Informatics Association.
 Liu is a pioneer in developing machine learning and big data techniques for biomedical and clinical natural language processing, a branch of artificial intelligence that focuses on empowering computers with the ability to understand text and spoken words.